 - post surgical, e.g. injury to duct of Luschka following cholecystectomy 6

 Seventy percent of bilomas are localized to the right upper quadrant, whereas the remaining 30% develop in the left upper quadrant.
 A biloma may wall off or may continue to demonstrate active bile leakage.

-On CT and MRI, bilious fluid demonstrates water attenuation, variable signal intensity on T1-weighted imaging, and high signal intensity on T2-weighted imaging, similar to the signal intensity of gallbladder fluid.
+Bilious fluid demonstrates variable signal intensity on T1-weighted imaging, and high signal intensity on T2-weighted imaging, similar to the signal intensity of gallbladder fluid.

 A Tc99 diisopropyl iminodiacetic acid (DISIDA) scan is useful for confirmation of an active bile leak.

 - surgical drainage

 Management of bilomas can also involve treating any associated biliary tract obstruction which can both complicate and cause bilomas.
 Surgical repair of the source of underlying biliary tract bile leak may also be required.

 - 1. Sakamoto I, Iwanaga S, Nagaoki K et-al. Intrahepatic biloma formation (bile duct necrosis) after transcatheter arterial chemoembolization.
 AJR Am J Roentgenol.
 2003;181 (1): 79-87.
 AJR Am J Roentgenol (citation) - Pubmed citation

 - 2. Shankar S, Vansonnenberg E, Silverman SG et-al. Diagnosis and treatment of intrahepatic biloma complicating radiofrequency ablation of hepatic metastases.
 AJR Am J Roentgenol.
 2003;181 (2): 475-7.
 AJR Am J Roentgenol (citation) - Pubmed citation